-watchOS 4 has landed on the Apple Watch, and it's brought with it something called GymKit.
+watchOS 4 landed on the Apple Watch and with it came something called GymKit.
 This brand new fitness-focused feature is all about taking your Apple Watch, whether that's a Series 2 or the new Apple Watch Series 3 and making it work with equipment in the gym.

 Using NFC, you can tap your Apple Watch to compatible pieces of gym equipment, and start sharing a whole bunch of information between the two devices, which will supercharge the detail recorded from accurate look at your workouts.

 So what equipment will it work on at the gym?
 When will gyms receive these equipment?
 What information is being shared?
-Come, my gym-loving friends, let's find out together.
+Come, my gym-loving friends, let's find out together as we tell you what Apple GymKit is all about.

 So this is how GymKit is going to work: cardio equipment inside gyms and fitness clubs will start being equipped with NFC readers and GymKit software, which will enable them to pair with Apple Watch.